ShivanshJ/Android-NDK/Factorial-NDK/README.md

 If not already configured, Add javah to Android Studio external tools.
 This is a one off step.

-The javah tool will be used to generate a JNI header for native Java method MyNativeClass.fourtyTwo().
+The javah tool will be used to generate a JNI header for native Java method MyNativeClass.factorial().

 ---
 Select menu: File | Settings... | Tools | External Tools | [+]